Close evaluation of layer potentials in three dimensions: Introduction

 There are fewer results for three-dimensional problems.
 Beale {\it et al.}~\cite{beale2016simple} have extended the regularization method to three-dimensional problems.
 Additionally, QBX has been used for three-dimensional problems~\cite{af2016fast, wala20183dqbx}.
 In principle, the matched asymptotic expansion method developed by the authors for two dimensions can be extended to three-dimensional problems (using spherical harmonics instead).
-However, we do not pursue that approach because the method we present here is more direct and simpler to implement.
-Accurate numerical methods in three dimensions are challenging to implement and there is a need for developing accurate methods that are straightforward to implement.
+However, we do not pursue that approach because the method we present here is direct and {simple} to implement. {The development of accurate numerical methods in three dimensions can be challenging and there is a need for such methods that are straightforward to implement.}

+{Further, there exist quadrature methods to specifically deal with nearly singular integrals.
+Johnston and Elliot~\cite{johnston2005sinh} introduce a hyperbolic sine transformation to cluster quadrature points around the near singularity of the kernel.
+This clustering of points is dependent on the peakedness of the kernel and location of the singularity.
+Iri, Moriguti, and Takasawa~~\cite{iri1987certain} have developed a method for nearly singular integrals that takes advantage of the spectral accuracy of the periodic trapezoid rule.
+This method also results in a clustering of quadrature points around the near singularity of the kernel. }

 In this paper, we study the close evaluation of double- and single-layer potentials for Laplace's equation in three dimensions.
-We compute the double- and single-layer potentials in spherical coordinates where the isolated singular point on the boundary is aligned with the north pole.
+We compute the double- and single-layer potentials in spherical coordinates where the isolated singular point on the boundary is aligned with the north pole{, possibly after a rotation}.
 At close evaluation distances, we show that the leading asymptotic behaviors for the kernels of both the double- and single-layer potentials are azimuthally invariant.
 It follows that integrating over the azimuth in this spherical coordinate system introduces a natural averaging operation that effectively smooths the nearly singular behavior of the layer potentials.
-We use these asymptotic results to introduce a simple and effective numerical method for computing the close evaluation of double- and single-layer potentials.
+We use these asymptotic results to introduce a simple and effective numerical method for computing the close evaluation of double- and single-layer potentials. {Comparisons with other quadrature methods designed for nearly singular integrals show that the proposed method is more accurate.}